sderose/Color/README.md

 These mainly just handle the basic set (8 colors), not xterm-256.

-Many of my scripts support a --color option, which usually default to ON if environment variable USE_COLOR is set, otherwise to OFF.
+Many of my scripts support a --color option, which usually default to ON if environment variable CLI_COLOR is set, otherwise to OFF.

 See: [http://github.com/sderose/Color].
 See also: ../PYTHONLIBS/ColorManager.py